 No matter how early you wake up in the morning, you’re bound to find crowds at the best places to shoot sunrise in Grand Teton National Park.
 But your whole trip doesn’t have to a bust just because you don’t get exactly what you were aiming for.
-We asked professional Tamron photographer André Costantini, who’s teaching our new online Night Skies Photography course, for his tips on how to make the most of your time in the Tetons.
+We asked professional Tamron photographer André Costantini, who teaches our in-person photography workshops and our online Night Skies Photography course, for his tips on how to make the most of your time in the Tetons.

 1. Convert midday photos to black and white.